lachenmayer/koka-reactive/readme.md

 ## Starting the implementation: behaviors

-Conal Elliot's papers/talks use "semantic functions" to define the, named _μ_ (for "meaning") or `at`/`occ` for behaviors/events respectively.
+Conal Elliott's papers/talks use "semantic functions" to define the, named _μ_ (for "meaning") or `at`/`occ` for behaviors/events respectively.

 This took me a moment to understand: if I have `at: Behavior a -> (T -> a)`, how do I get a value of `Behavior a`, and what does it contain?